edersasch/cpp_experiments/README.md

 will be visible.
 This may take some time, so use only for not so huge directories, depending on your machine and patience.
 Directories that become empty during filtering and do not contain the filter text can optionally be hidden.
-If the the filter line edit is empty, all directories are shown, even those that are empty without filtering.
+If the filter line edit is empty, all directories are shown, even those that are empty without filtering.

 Double clicking an element opens it in the associated application.
 Multiple